gumerov-amir/TTMediaBot/README.md

 ## Installation and usage
 ### Requirements
-* To use this bot you will need Python3 installed;
+* To use the bot, you need to install Python on your computer;
-* You will need p7zip or p7zip-full on linux or 7zip on windows to install TeamTalk SDK;
+* The bot requires the TeamTalk SDK component to be downloaded using the integrated tool from the command line.
+In order to download and extract the mentioned component, on Linux, you need to install p7zip or p7zip-full, or if you want to run the bot on Windows, 7Zip must be installed;
-* You will need pulseaudio and VLC installed on linux (there is no pulseaudio on Windows, so you need a virtual audio device driver such as VBCable for audio routing).
+* If you are going to use Linux as your main system for a bot, you will need pulseaudio and a vlc player to route audio, but if you plan to run a bot on Windows, PulseAudio is not available, so you will need a virtual audio cable driver, such as VBCable and of course, the vlc player must also be installed on Windows.
 ### Installation
 * Download TTMediaBot;
-* install all python requirements from requirements.txt with pip or pip3;
+* install all python requirements from requirements.txt, using the "pip3 install -r requirements.txt" or just "pip install -r requirements.txt" command, without quotes;;
 * Run ttsdk_downloader.py from tools folder;
 * Copy or rename config_default.json to config.json;
 * Fill in all required fields in config.json (Config description will be there later);